nicolaei/master/docs/thesis/source/03_requirements_and_problems.md

 ==============================

-Scanning the local topology may sound like a simple endevour, but there are some caviats that need to be considered to get accurate results while still letting clients use the network freely.
+Scanning the local topology may sound like a simple endevour, but there are some caveats that need to be considered to get accurate results while still letting clients use the network freely.

 In this chapter we will take a quick look at concerns and problems that need